 - Verbal praise

 - Communication with parents/carers

 - Written praise

 - Achievement points

 - Assemblies

 - Reward trips

 - Displaying good work

 - Flashes

 - Mentions in Newsletter / on website / social media

 - Privileges

 - Positions of responsibility (e.g. Junior Leadership Team, Sports Leaders, Student Voice representatives, guides, subject ambassadors)

 - Recognition shared with other key staff

-- Tutor Group competitions

-- House competitions

 - We recognise and support that individual members of staff and Faculties may reward students in other ways which follow the spirit of this policy.